Diane Francis

-Diane Marie Francis (born 1946) is an US-born American- Canadian journalist, author and editor-at-large for the National Post newspaper since 1998.
-She is a non-resident senior fellow at the Atlantic Council in Washington, D.C., specializing in Eurasia policy and political issues.
-Since 2021, she has published a Substack newsletter twice a week.
+Diane Marie Francis (born 14 November 1946) is a Canadian-American journalist, author, and editor-at-large for the National Post newspaper since 1998.

 Background

 Francis was born in Chicago, Illinois, on 14 November 1946.
 She immigrated to Canada in 1966 and became a naturalized Canadian citizen.
 She is married and has two adult children.

 Career

 Francis was a reporter and columnist with the Toronto Star from 1981 to 1987, then a columnist and director with the Toronto Sun, Maclean's and the Financial Post in 1987 and its editor from 1991 to 1998, when it was taken over by the National Post and incorporated into it.
 She has been a columnist and editor-at-large at the National Post since then.
 She is also a regular contributor to the Atlantic Council, New York Post, the Huffington Post, and the Kyiv Post, as well as newspapers around the world.
 She is a broadcaster, speaker and author of ten books on Canadian socioeconomic subjects.
+She publishes a twice-weekly newsletter about geopolitics, white collar crime, trends, technology, and business which is a best-seller and read in 106 countries.

-Francis is a distinguished professor at the Ted Rogers School of Management at Toronto Metropolitan University (formerly Ryerson University) in Toronto.
+Francis was a distinguished professor at the Ted Rogers School of Management at Toronto Metropolitan University (formerly Ryerson University) in Toronto until 2018.
 She was a visiting fellow at Harvard University's Shorenstein Center in autumn 2005 and has been a media fellow at the World Economic Forum.

 She holds an honorary Doctorate of Commerce from the Saint Mary's University (1997), and an Honorary Doctorate from Ryerson University (2013).
-In 2019, she received the Tryzub Award as a Friend of Ukraine for her decades of work and anti-corruption activism in that country.